-A major challenge for Indian travellers are visa requirements for the Indian passport.
-But we can’t let the tedious visa applications or our Indian passport stop us from travelling the world, can we?
-This post looks at countries with visa on arrival for Indians, e-visa for Indians, how to score long-term US, UK, Canada and Schengen visas on the Indian passport, and hacks to fulfill visa requirements and stretch your existing visas on the Indian passport.
+Post updated 2020.
+A major challenge for Indian travellers are the Indian passport visa requirements.
+But we can’t let tedious visa applications or the color of our passport stop us from travelling the world, can we?
+This post looks at easy visa countries for Indians, countries to travel without visa from India, visa on arrival for Indian citizens, scoring a long-term US visa for Indian citizens and other visa hacks to fulfill our travel dreams.

 On a sweltering hot summer day, I stood on the street outside the Embassy of Georgia in Delhi.
 Beads of sweat lined my forehead and anger boiled my blood.
 I had been waiting for almost two hours past my appointment time, outside the gate of the Georgian Ambassador’s residence in India – which doubled as their embassy.
 It would be another hour of cursing my Indian passport, melting in the hot sun, pleading with the guard to let me in, chatting with the Punjabi family who had waited even longer than me… before I’d score a short-term tourist visa to enter the country of Georgia.